jammc313/Ancestral-Stratification/README.md

 The scripts in this repository can be used to simulate genetic data using msprime, under population split models that include "No Ancestral Stratification" and "Ancestral Stratification".

-The general structure of this spit model can be viewed in "1_SimulatedModels.pdf".
+The purpose of this is to test the impacts of deep ancestral stratification on a method of divergence time estimation; the TTo method (https://doi.org/10.1093/genetics/iyab008).

-The notebook "sim_ancestral_stratification_n100.ipynb" can be used to run simulations.
-By default, n=100 replicate simulations are run, and the results are used for estimating Population divergence times in a population split model.
+The general structure of the split models is represented in "1_SimulatedModels.pdf".

-Finally, the results under each model are used to estimate population divergence times using the TTo method (https://doi.org/10.1093/genetics/iyab008), and the method's robustness to deep ancestral population stratification investigated.
+The notebook "2_sim_ancestral_stratification_n100.ipynb" can be used to run simulations.
+By default, n=100 replicate simulations are run for each model.
+The results are used for estimating population divergence times in a population split model using the TT and TTo methods, and the robustness to deep ancestral population stratification investigated.